Highlights & Achievements

 We have also acheived huge successes in our education programmes, including:

 - Training and resourcing 773 government primary schools in the use of the fast track reading scheme, Jolly Phonics.

 - Creating and distributing a range of culturally relevant teaching materials to over 8,000 teachers, including four story books, teachers' guides and training DVDs.

 - Building and resourcing an outstanding school for orphans and disadvantaged children – the Stepping Stones Model School.

 - Achieving increased enrolment at Stepping Stones Model School and Bebor International Model School by supporting 180 children each year who were previously unable to attend school, including tuition fees, uniforms, books and materials.

 - Achieving very low drop-out rates at Stepping Stones Model School of 1%, compared with the local rate of 80.7% in Akwa Ibom, and Bebor International Model School of 2%, compared with a local rate of 76.6% in Rivers State.

 - Achieving excellent pass rates at both model schools, achieving 86% at Bebor International Model School and 90% at Stepping Stones Model School.

-- Providing a solar-powered ICT suite at Stepping Stones Model School.
+- Providing a sustainable solar-powered ICT suite at Stepping Stones Model School.